Kryptexas/UE4-GameWorks-4.19.2/README.md

 ### Linux

 1. [Set up Git](https://help.github.com/articles/set-up-git/) and [fork our repository](https://help.github.com/articles/fork-a-repo/).
-   If you'd prefer not to use Git, download the source as a zip file with the button on the right.
+   If you'd prefer not to use Git, use the 'Download ZIP' button on the right to get the source as a zip file.

 1. Open your source folder and run **Setup.sh** to download binary content for the engine.